oscardelama/ImageJ-colorMatrix-js/README.md

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/RangeAndGammaStepsPesudoCode.png)

 After the color matrix transformation, each pixel value in each intermediate channel is check out to ensure if it is between a given minimum and maximum ADU values.
 If it is not, the pixel value is clipped to the minimum or maximum value correspondingly.

+Later, a *Gamma correction* function is applied to each pixel value.
+This is an optional step, if the gamma value is 1, this step is not executed at all.
+Notice the gamma value is specified with its reciprocal value, so to apply a gamma correction of `1/2.2` your input for the gamma value must be `2.2`.
+Before to apply the gamma function the pixel values are taken to the `[0,1]` domain dividing the pixel value by the given maximum ADU value.

 As